Photo by Chris McEniry

-Bring back a bit of the Lowcountry with these unique souvenirs from Charleston makers.
+Bring a bit of the Lowcountry home with these souvenirs from Charleston makers.

 The most important gift you’ll bring home with you from any trip will be your memories, of course, but it’s also nice to bring something back to share with your family and friends, especially when you can support a local business at the same time.
 These days, Charleston’s makers are producing everything from feathered bow ties to bourbon and cast-iron pans.
-Plus, even if you can’t make it to Charleston before the holidays, you can buy all of these local gifts online.
+Plus, even if you can’t get to South Carolina right now, you can buy all of these local Charleston gifts online.
 So go ahead, start shopping.

 Fourth-generation Croghan Mariana (Mini) Hay designed the store’s signature Goldbug Collection, which gilds Charleston’s unofficial mascot, the palmetto (aka: cockroach).
 It gets its name from an Edgar Allan Poe short story, which was inspired by the author’s time stationed at nearby Fort Moultrie.
 The critters accent everything from hoop earrings to drop pendants, cuffs, and key chains for a distinctive, six-legged memento of the Holy City.

 North Charleston–made Rewined Candles cater to oenophiles with wine-scented candles inspired by grapes from chardonnay to cabernet sauvignon.
-Their viognier “blend” is a dreamy mix of citrus, peach, and iris on the nose; their champagne candle exudes bread notes, citrus, and honey.
-All are presented in recycled wine bottles.
+Its champagne candle exudes bread notes, citrus, and honey.
+All candles are presented in recycled wine bottles.

 Every house in Charleston has oyster shuckers on hand—they’re often given as housewarming presents.
 While they’re ubiquitous enough to be found at local hardware shops, a more personal option is Charleston Shucker Co.’s original, wood-handled Lowcountry shucker, which can be customized by adding a monogram to both sides of the blade.